 They were thought to be extinct until a small flock was found and the breed re-distributed in the 1970s.

 I have found our Nankins to be generally easy going, especially if they have been handled as chicks, and they can become very tame.
-I have spare 2022 summer hatched cockerels available for sale for £12 and a small number of 2022 hatched pullets for £15 each.
-Hatching eggs will be available from April 2023 at £1.50 each, and can be expected to produce a mixture of rose and single comb chicks.
+I have some very tame spare cockerels available for sale for £12 each.
+Hatching eggs will be available from March 2026 at £1.50 each.